-2 Local Strength is to be in accordance with relevant requirements specified in Part P, Part C, or Part CSR-B&T. In such cases, applied corrosion margins are to be in accordance with 3.8.3.
+2 Local Strength is to be in accordance with relevant requirements specified in Part P, Part C,

 3.7 Fatigue Strength

 1 Structural members subject to repeated stress are to have sufficient fatigue strength, taking the value and number of cycles of the repeated stress, mean stress, the shape of members, etc. into consideration.